Words, when at their best, should be seducing you.

 Take back your power

-How do you know if you’re using one anyway?
+How do you know if you’re using a clichés anyway?
 Here are some clues:

-And when you’ve spotted a cliché, what next?
+And when you’ve spotted a cliché, what should you do next?
 Should you strike it from your copy?
 Not necessarily.

-Rather than scribbling them out, all you need to do instead is explain what you actually mean by the cliché.
+Instead of scribbling them out, all you should do is try and explain what you actually mean by the cliché.

 Here’s what I mean: